bill790/atdocs/hardware/imx6ul.md

 ### Step 2: Flash Android Things

+### 第二步： 烧录 Anroid Things

 Use the following steps to flash the Android image:

+使用下面步骤来烧录 Android 映像：

 1. Download and install [Android Studio](https://developer.android.google.cn/studio/index.html) or the [`sdkmanager`](https://developer.android.google.cn/studio/command-line/sdkmanager.html) command-line tool.
 Update the Android SDK Platform Tools to version 25.0.3 or later from the [SDK Manager](https://developer.android.google.cn/studio/intro/update.html#sdk-manager).

+   下载并安装 [Android Studio](https://developer.android.google.cn/studio/index.html) 或者安装 [`sdkmanager`](https://developer.android.google.cn/studio/command-line/sdkmanager.html) 命令行工具。从 [SDK Manager](https://developer.android.google.cn/studio/intro/update.html#sdk-manager)更新 Android SDK Platform Tools 到 25.0.3 版或者更新版本。

+    *   Navigate to the Android SDK location on your computer; the path can be found in the system settings for Android Studio.
+Verify that the `fastboot` binary is installed in the `platform-tools/` directory.

     *   Navigate to the Android SDK location on your computer; the path can be found in the system settings for Android Studio.
 Verify that the `fastboot` binary is installed in the `platform-tools/` directory.

     *   After you have the fastboot tool, add it to your `PATH` [environment variable](https://developer.android.google.cn/studio/command-line/variables.html#set).
 This command should be similar to the following: